subprocess: Wrapping ping, traceroute, and nslookup in Python

 print("Command timed out")

 This pairs perfectly with the exception handling from Week 1.
-TimeoutExpired and CalledProcessError are the two you will catch most.
+TimeoutExpired and CalledProcessError are the two caught most often.

 Cisco Context: A Mini Reachability Sweep with DNS

-Combine ping and nslookup to sweep a device list, resolve names, and flag anything down — the kind of pre-change sanity check you run before a maintenance window.
+Combine ping and nslookup to sweep a device list, resolve names, and flag anything down — the kind of pre-change sanity check to run before a maintenance window.

 import subprocess